gguuss/istoocute/README.md

 istoocute
 =========

-A demo site showing a few tricks for improving the sign in experience.
+A demo site showing a few tricks for improving the Google+ sign in experience.

 To try the site out: